Making the most of Malta: a first timer's guide

 The island nation is actually an archipelago of seven separate islands, of which just three are inhabited, with Malta, the largest land mass, being the main holiday hub, followed by the second largest inhabited island, Gozo.

-Due to its pivotal location in the centre of Europe, just 50 miles south of Sicily, the islands have been ruled by everyone from the Phoenicians and Romans to Byzantines and Arabs, and were conquered by Napoleon meaning architecture and history buffs will be blown away.
+Due to its pivotal location in the centre of Europe, just 50 miles south of Sicily, the islands have been ruled by everyone from the Phoenicians and Romans to Byzantines and Arabs, not to mention Napolean, meaning architecture and history buffs will be blown away.

 Where to go in Malta

-- St Julian's Bay
+St Julians Bay

-The Paceville part of town plays host to the majority of the nightlife in the resort, and is especially popular with the younger crowd, but for a more romantic and leisurely evening of people watching head to the pretty harbour at Spinola Bay.
+The Paceville part of town plays host to the majority of the nightlife and is especially popular with the younger crowd.
+For a more romantic and leisurely evening of people watching, head to the pretty harbour at Spinola Bay.

 For fast food Maltese style, grab Malta's signature cheap snack, the pastizzi, a local take on the pasty made with filo pastry and often filled with peas or ricotta cheese.

-You can tour Malta's Game of Thrones' locations on a special day trip, where you'll visit Valletta, Mdina, and Birgu and see the sites which were used in key scenes at King's Landing and Red Keep.
+You can tour Malta's Game of Thrones' locations on a day trip, where you'll visit Valletta, Mdina and Vittoriosa (also known as Birgu), and see places used in key scenes at King's Landing and Red Keep.

 Getting around Malta